Giveth/giveth-wiki/wiki/governance/unicorn-dac/index.md

 7. Great point brought up by Kris: teal organizations do best when people decide their own salary.
 This gives them that opportunity.
 In cases from Reinventing Organizations, a team member proposes their own salary to a council of relevant people who understand their work and then reflect back to them, almost every time suggesting higher pay than the team member proposed for themselves.
 This allows that process to be built outside of regular rewards.
 ## **How?**
 We create a DAC whose sole purpose is to **pay Unicorns to Steward the Giveth Galaxy**.
-Upon entry to Giveth core and receiving their Unicorn horn (see [Onboarding](https://wiki.giveth.io/policy/Unicorn-onboarding/) ), each Unicorn is given €600 from this DAC and kept at that balance each week.
+Upon entry to Giveth core and receiving their Unicorn horn (see [Unicorn Onboarding](./unicorn-onboarding/) ), each Unicorn is given €600 from this DAC and kept at that balance each week.

 - $150 DAI per week can go to their own Milestone.